Program Mission Statement

 - Completion of 45 credit hours

 - Demonstration of competency in written and oral English as evidenced by no less than a grade of “B” in ENGL 165 or the equivalent course or courses from a community college or another university.

-- An earned grade of no less than “B” in BIOL 101 or the equivalent course or courses from a community college or other university.
+- An earned grade of no less than “B” in BIOL 101 or in BIOL 114 or the equivalent course or courses from a community college or other university.

 - An earned grade of no less than “B” in CSDS 285 or the equivalent course or courses from another university or college.

 Students may enroll in a few selected courses required for the CSDS major while they are moving toward satisfying the above requirements.
 These courses include ASL 110 , ASL 210 , CSDS 201 , CSDS 285 , CSDS 290 , CSDS 313 , and EDUC 245 , SPED 305 , SPED 389 , HLTH 275 , and ENGL 470 .